Thermalization and Prethermalization in Periodically Kicked Quantum Spin Chains: Nonintegrable Drives

 Consider the quench problem of preparing a system in some initial state, and then evolving it under a generic Hamiltonian.
 A defining prediction of ETH is that a subsystem, evolving under a nonintegrable Hamiltonian, thermalizes at a temperature, corresponding to the energy density of the initial state~\cite{dalessio2016quantum,deutsch2018eigenstate}.
 In short, the reduced density matrix $\rho^A$ is expected to evolve into the thermal state $\rho_\mathrm{th}^A$~\cite{garrison2018does, dymarsky2018subsystem}.

 In Floquet systems, it has been established that the prethermal plateau around $k=0$ is well described by an effective Hamiltonian $H_\mathrm{eff}$ obtained using the IFE~\cite{dalessio2013many,abanin_15,mori_15,bukov_15_res,howell2019asymptotic}.
 We now study numerically the applicability of ETH in the vicinity of commensurate points $T_k^\ast$ for $k>0$.
-Our objective is to investigate whether, under unitary evolution of the full system, subsystem $A$ evolves into the mixed Gibbs state $\rho_\mathrm{th}^A\propto\exp(-\beta(\mathcal{E}_i)H_\mathrm{eff}^A)$.
-Here $H_\mathrm{eff}^A$ is the effective Hamiltonian restricted to subsystem $A$, and $\beta(\mathcal{E}_i)$ is the temperature, corresponding to the energy density of the initial state.
+Our objective is to investigate whether, under unitary evolution of the full system, subsystem $A$ evolves into the mixed Gibbs state $\rho_\mathrm{th}^A\propto\exp(-\beta(\mathcal{E}_i)H_\mathrm{eff}^A)$. $H_\mathrm{eff}^A$ is the effective Hamiltonian restricted to subsystem $A$, and $\beta(\mathcal{E}_i)$ is the temperature, corresponding to the energy density of the initial state.

+In this section we use open boundary conditions (OBC) for subsystem $A$; hence, we can equally write $H_\mathrm{eff}^A=\mathrm{tr}_{\bar{A}}(H_\mathrm{eff})$, where the trace is evaluated on the complementary subsystem $\bar{A}$.
+A discussion devoted to the role of boundary conditions for the effective subsystem Hamiltonian can be found in Sec.~\ref{subsec:thermal}.

-Because we do not have a handy analytical expression for $H_\mathrm{eff}$ in the nonintegrable mixed-field Ising model, Eq.~\eqref{eq:Ising_mixed}, [cf.~Sec.~\ref{subsec:clIM} for a model amenable to the IFE], we work to leading order in $\varepsilon$; coincidentally, this provides a sufficient description for the range of $\varepsilon$ values that exhibit a prethermal plateau.
-Thus, close to $T_k^\ast$, we have $H_\mathrm{eff}\approx H_\mathrm{ave}+\mathcal{O}(\varepsilon)$ which is nonintegrable by construction, and hence we expect ETH to apply w.r.t.~$H_\mathrm{eff}$.
+Because we do not have a handy analytical expression for $H_\mathrm{eff}$ in the nonintegrable mixed-field Ising model, Eq.~\eqref{eq:Ising_mixed}, [cf.~Sec.~\ref{subsec:clIM} for a model amenable to the IFE], we work to leading order in $\varepsilon$. coincidentally, this provides a sufficient description for the range of $\varepsilon$ values that exhibit a prethermal plateau.
+Thus, close to $T_k^\ast$, we have

+which is nonintegrable by construction, and hence we expect ETH to apply w.r.t.~$H_\mathrm{eff}$.
 One can, of course, add higher-order corrections whenever they can be computed [cf.~Sec.~\ref{subsec:clIM}].

 We demonstrate the applicability of ETH in two steps.
 First, we compute the energy density of the initial pure state $\mathcal{E}_i = \langle\psi_i|H_\mathrm{eff}|\psi_i\rangle/L$, defined on the full system of $L$ sites.
 We can associate an inverse temperature $\beta(\mathcal{E}_i)$ to the initial energy density, by solving the implicit equation